 Mum wanted to move to New Zealand.
 She's been collecting information on immigration matters and has decided to abandon Romania for a more exciting life in New Zealand.
 Everyone seemed happy with her decision.
 As you can tell, this story has a bit of a bitter twist and unfortunately, me and my family never moved to New Zealand in the end.
 This is a happy story so I won't be boring you with unnecessary details.

 Years later, I still left home and moved away.
 Sure, not to New Zealand, but to the UK, to pursue my legal degree in Manchester.
-Over the years, I became more restless and the idea of moving to New Zealand somehow, crept back.
-One day, I managed to save enough and buy a ticket on my first ever long haul to Christchurch.
+Over the years, I became more restless and the idea of moving to New Zealand somehow crept back.
+One day, I managed to save enough and buy a ticket for my first ever long haul to Christchurch.
 I had it all figured out, just like mum.
 I bought a world map, I pinned countries and circled my destinations in New Zealand.
-I embarked on a three week tour around New Zealand: the ultimate wilderness road trip.
+I embarked on a three-week tour around New Zealand: the ultimate wilderness road trip.

 I loved New Zealand.
 If you've never experienced New Zealand, imagine a British countryside with proper seasons, more mountains and great forests.
 Imagine friendly people, great service and funny accents.
 It was great.
 For the love of nature, you must visit New Zealand, that's for sure.

 Years later, there I was, in New Zealand, seeking answers to lost questions from years ago.
 In the end, as it turns out, it all worked out for the best.
 It's a great thing we ended up not moving to New Zealand.
 As very likely everything would have turned out to be different in my life.
 It's funny how all seemingly bad news and bad choices have a way of creating new paths which lead to new coincidences and opportunities which always turn out to be better.